jlo031/speckle_reduction_4_sea_ice/README.md

 Makes simple overview figures of the entire orbits.

 *figures_4_paper_test.py*
-Test making figures for paper.
+Tests possible figure setups for the paper.
 Reads lots of data, may run out of memory.

 *figures_4_paper_final.py*
 Makes final figures for the revised paper.